nevereverlie/Headway-Rhythm-Project-API/README.md

 # Headway-Rhythm-Project-API
-Audio app built with Angular 8 and .Net Core 3
+Backend for HRP audio app built with .Net Core 3